A large-deviations principle for all the cluster sizes of a sparse Erd\H{o}s-R\'enyi graph: Proof of the LDP

 \begin{proof} We pick $R\in \N$ so large and $\eps\in(0,1)$ so small that $\sum_{k=1}^R k\lambda_k+\int_{[\eps,1]}x\,\alpha(\d x)$ are larger than one, say equal to $1+\eta $ for some $\eta>0$.
 Then choose $\delta$ and $\rho$ in $(0,1)$ so small that, for any $\ell$ such that $d_R(\frac 1N\ell,\Lambda)\leq\delta$ and $D_{\epsilon}(\ell_{\lfloor\cdot N\rfloor},\alpha)\leq\rho$, we have $\frac 1N\sum_{k=1}^Rk\ell_k -\sum_{k=1}^R k\lambda_k\geq -\frac \eta 3$ and $ \frac 1N\sum_{k=R+1}^Nk\ell_k-\int_{[\eps,1]}x\,\alpha(\d x)\geq -\frac \eta 3$.
 Therefore we see that

 which yields a contradiction. \end{proof}

-The last lemma of this section deals with the construction of an optimal sequence $(\ell^{\ssup N})_{N\in\N}$, which will give a lower bound on the probability that matches the upper bound from Lemma~\ref{lem-upper-bound}.
+The remaining of this section deals with the construction of an optimal sequence $(\ell^{\ssup N})_{N\in\N}$, which will give a lower bound on the probability that matches the upper bound from Lemma~\ref{lem-upper-bound}.
+For $N$ large enough define $\ell^{\ssup N} \in \Ncal_N$ by